 In 2016 she graduated from McNally Smith College of Music in Composition & Songwriting.
 After completing her studies she released a live EP - Live at The Hideaway.
 Recorded at the Hideaway Studios in North East Minneapolis and became well-respected and embraced in the larger Twin Cities scene.

-As well as becoming well-respected in the local music scene her EP received great reviews from Mexican and US press “Tears are likely as defiant heart swells” - Minneapolis City Pages.
+As well as becoming well-respected in the local music scene her EP received great reviews from Mexico City and Minnesota press “Tears are likely as defiant heart swells” - Minneapolis City Pages.
 The EP Included a string quartet, a horn section and a rhythm section, with a total of 14 musicians involved in the performance.

 Tuirán has been an opening act for several Minnesotan and Mexican acts as well as being the main act in venues like The Icehouse, The Cedar Cultural Center, Amsterdam Bar & Hall, Centro Cultural André Bretón, Kava Shteeble, and more.